yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 ## Step 1: Include the library in your project

-Ensure the Yuno SDK file is included in your project through Gradle.
+Include the Yuno SDK file in your project through Gradle.
 Then, add the repository source:

 ```kotlin
 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }